streamchaser/streamchaser/README.md

 3. Build the container `docker-compose up --build`
 4. Go to http://localhost:1337/

+## CLI
+To use the cronjob use the following in the terminal:
+`docker-compose exec backend python3 cron.py <method-name> <parameter>`

+So as an example to update the media list with 500 pages you would do the following:
+`docker-compose exec backend python3 cron.py update-media 500`

+To get help with the commands you can type:
+`docker-compose exec backend python3 cron.py --help`

 ## Tips & tricks
 Some things that might make life easier